telerik-boneyard/Platform-Knowledge-Base/_templates/troubleshooting.md

 ---
 title: [Character Limit: 255, Recommendation is to have <= 75 characters for a title as this can impact indexing by search engines like Google, Bing, etc. The article title should be a combination of the main problem statement and if applicable, the key environment statement.
 Also determines the title in the table of contents.]
-description: [Character Limit: 255, Recommendation is to have <= 155 characters for a description as this can impact indexing by search engines like Google, Bing, etc. The description should be brief overview of the troubleshooting article.
+description: [Character Limit: 255, Recommended length: <= 155 characters.
+The description is what search engines usually show in the search results.
+Typically, search engines truncate the description after the 155th character.
+The description should be a brief overview of the how-to article.
 It should exclude unnecessary phrases like "This article contains ..."]
-type: [troubleshooting]
+type: troubleshooting
 page_title: [Text that will populate the HTML file’s head:title attribute.
-Normally, this should be the same as the title field.]
+It is good to use different than the title name here, in order to cover more key words and be more discoverable via searches.]
 slug: [Unique identifier of the article.
 Used for cross-referencing.
 Ex: how-to-write-an-essay-nativescript]
 position: [Keep this field blank for now!!!
 Integer specifying the display position of the article in the navigation.
 If omitted, the articles are ordered alphabetically based on file name]
 tags: [Relevant keywords.
-Currently not used but always fill in for future proofness]
+A list of the available KB tags is available in the tags.md file under _templates.
+Separate multiple tags with commas.
+Currently not used but always fill in for future proofness.]
 teampulseid: [A number, representing the TeamPulse ID of the issue\question.
 Leave this blank if the issue\question doesn't exist as an item in TeamPulse]
 ticketid: [A number, representing the ticket ID associated with this issue\question.
 The field can contain more than one ticket IDs (e.g. several clients have reported it).
+In such cases, we separate the ticket IDs with commas.
 Leave this blank if the issue\question is not related to a support case]
 pitsid: [A number, representing the public issue tracker ID associated with the issue\question.
 Leave this blank for now as PITS is not developed yet]

 ---